jillesvangurp/jsonj/README.md

 # Introduction

-JsonJ is a library for working with [json](http://www.rfc-editor.org/rfc/rfc7493.txt) in Java without mappings or model classes.
+JsonJ is a fast performing library for working with [json](http://www.rfc-editor.org/rfc/rfc7493.txt) in Java without mappings or model classes.
 Instead JsonJ backs the very simple json types using a fluid API that extends the relevant Java Collections APIs where possible (Map, List, Set).

 There are several reasons why you might like jsonj